Hendrixer/nextjs-course/lessons/what-is-nextjs.md

 ## What about Gatsby
 [Gatsby]() is more similar to Next.js than CRA.
-Gatsby has conventions built in the will to make anyone looking to make a static app with React happily.
+Gatsby has conventions built in that will make anyone looking to make a static app with React happy.
 Gatsby is not a full-stack framework and cannot create API routes or server-side rendering.
 Gatsby does have features like a content mesh, GraphQL support built-in, image optimization, and others that Next.js does not have.

 ## When to use Next.js
 Here's my general guide on when to use what when making a React app.